 Nymalize (nimodipine) is a calcium channel blocker used to treat patients experiencing symptoms resulting from ruptured blood vessels in the brain (subarachnoid hemorrhage, SAH).
-The most common side effects from the use of Nymalize are decreased blood pressure, headache, nausea, and slowed heart rate.
+Common side effects of Nymalize include:

 Nymalize oral solution is available in dosages of 60mg/20mL and should be administered by way of oral, nasogastric tube, or gastric tube route only.
 Therapy with Nymalize should begin within 96 hours of subarachnoid hemorrhage.
 Nymalize may interact with high blood pressure medications, St. John's Wort, anticonvulsants, and antibiotics.
 Tell your doctor all medications you use.
 Nymalize may cause fetal harm and should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 It is not known whether Nymalize is passes into human milk.
 Because many drugs are excreted in human milk and because of the potential for serious side effects in babies who breastfeed, consult your doctor before breastfeeding.

 Nymalize (nimodipine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.